-CIPD has conducted the annual survey of Learning and Development professionals.
+CIPD has conducted an annual survey of Learning and Development professionals.
 And the survey highlights the latest trends.
-It also identifies the challenges and understand how things are changing in Learning and Development.
+It also identifies the challenges and understands how things are changing in Learning and Development.

 In January 2015, the survey went out, and 541 L&D professionals responded.
 And to save you time, we have been ‘Summarising the CIPD Annual Survey Report 2015’: